Pleural Mesothelioma

 Is pleural mesothelioma curable?

-No, but some mesothelioma patients may live for 20 years or more after being diagnosed with this cancer.
+There’s no official cure yet, but some mesothelioma patients have lived 20 years or more after being diagnosed with this cancer.
 The key is to get medical care from top mesothelioma doctors.

 Patients also have a better chance of living longer if they’re diagnosed before the cancer spreads.